Do you have any other impending business to attend to right now?

 Replacing the unwanted thoughts with something I love was the most effective way of subduing them.

-I sang this song loudly and in a fast tempo or hummed it, which instantly quashed the unwanted thoughts and lifted my moods.
+I sang this song loudly and in a fast tempo or hummed it, which instantly quashed the unwanted thoughts and lifted my mood.

 Punch Them Out